cph-sodas/cph-sodas.github.io/docs/server/access.md

 ## Connecting to the server

-First of all, you need to be connected to UCPH's network through a VPN.
+First of all, you need to be connected to UCPH's network through the VPN.
 See the [guides](https://kunet.ku.dk/medarbejderguide/Sider/It/Fjernadgang-vpn.aspx) on the intranet.
 Our friends at DIKU also have a [guide](https://github.com/diku-dk/howto/blob/main/vpn.md#accessing-the-ku-vpn-on-linux-and-macos-with-openconnect) for using a VPN with UCPH's network for linux and mac users.

+!!! warning

+    It is (currently) not enough to be on the cabled network at UCPH, you need to be connected to the VPN.

 You connect to the server using SSH.
 See tips on SSH [here](tips.md#ssh).
 An SSH connection to the server can be established either through your